 Traditional publishing has been around for a long time.
 It has been around for so long that many authors believe that it’s the only way to get published and make an impact.
 However, the internet changed this by giving us new avenues to publish our stories.

 Today, we’re going to take a deep look into the traditional publishing industry: why the industry is still alive, why you should consider traditional publishing, the benefits and drawbacks, and how to submit for publication.

 The Traditional Publishing Industry

 The publishing industry has undergone a drastic change over the past decade.
-The internet loosened the stranglehold the traditional publishing industry had on authors, making it easier to self-publish materials.
+The internet loosened the traditional publishing industry’s stranglehold on authors, making it easier to self-publish materials.

 Since then, there has been loads of speculation on whether the traditional publishing industry will survive the internet.

 Most analysts say that it’s dead in the water.
 However, the line is flat.
 Publishers aren’t losing business, but they aren’t accepting anyone and everything either.